keyestudio/KS0555-Keyestudio-Mini--Caterpillar-Tank-Robot/arduino/arduino.md

 }
 ```

-Upload code to the development board, then cove the photoresistor and observe the LED’s brightness.
+Upload code to the development board, then cover the photoresistor and observe the LED’s brightness.

 ![Img](./media/img-20240117091105.png)